 This section reports on the chemical characteristics and resulting possible beneficial uses of groundwater within the various geological units across the wider Study Area.
 Water quality results for surface water (Isaac River) and leachate analysis of potential spoil and rejects materials at the Project are also discussed below.
-Appendix A3 presents the groundwater quality data collected at site, as well as other publicly available data.
+Appendix A3 presents the groundwater quality data collected at site, water quality time series graphs, as well as other publicly available data.